NAPCORE/NB-Reference-Architecture/docs/index.md

     ---

-    All materials of FRAME and NRA is licensed under MIT and available on [GitHub]
+    All materials of FRAME and NB is licensed under MIT and available on [GitHub]

     [:octicons-arrow-right-24: License](https://mit-license.org/)